bjelline/katacoda-scenarios/hello-world/step1.md

-You are on the command line.
+You are on the command line (of Ubuntu Linux).
 You are in a certain folder of your file system.
 What can you see from here?

 ## Where am I?